-Tracing letters is an important step to mastering the fine-motor skills that are needed for quality handwriting.
-When children trace they are doing more than just learning their letters.
+Tracing letters is an important first step to mastering the fine-motor skills that are needed for quality handwriting.
+When children trace they are doing more than just learning how to trace their letters.

-They are building the small muscles, eye-hand coordination, and fine-motor skills that are necessary for a wide range of activities like getting dressed (buttons and zippers), opening and closing (jars, snacks), and tying their shoes.
+They are building the small muscles, eye-hand coordination, and fine-motor skills that are necessary for a wide range of activities; not just handwriting, but other important skills like getting dressed (buttons and zippers), opening and closing (jars, snacks), and tying their shoes.

 You can get your child started on the right foot (or the right hand maybe?) when you use these worksheets to start developing those life skills.

 This is the first lesson in our uppercase letter tracing unit.
 In this introductory lesson, we will focus on the first six letters of the alphabet, A through F.

 All of the worksheets in this unit will follow a similar patter.
 Each paper will introduce the letters with two lines of tracing.
 We aren't going to worry about writing free-hand just yet.
 It's important to be able to form clean lines using the correct areas of the lined paper.
 Tracing is one way to make sure that your child's letters are being written properly.

 Be sure that she forms her letters by beginning at the top line and then working down to the bottom.
 Our youngest daughter has gotten into the habit of forming some of her letters from the bottom up.
 This summer we have been working with her on that and she has improved, but it will take some time to break her of it.
 So be sure to watch your child as they begin learning how to form letters.